kobyyoshida/Programming-Languages-Blog/Blog-10.md

 Monoids vs Monads

 Technically, a monad is a monoid.
 However, there are differences when they are put to use.
-A monad is a specific type of monoid that
+Typically, a monoid is the smallest operation of combination of elements.
+A monad is a specific type of monoid where we are breaking down a computation into each step of said computation.

 Functors

 A functor is a constant that transforms each element of a list.
 For example, if we multiplied each integer in a list by 3, or added an x to the end of every string in a list.
+Functors are relevant to monads and monoids because every monad is using some sort of functor to complete its task.